varya/varya.github.com/content/posts/design-systems-review/index.md

 ---
-title: Design Systems — review of vocabulary and terms
+title: Design Systems Vocabulary — A Review of Key Terms and Concepts

 date: 2018-07-19
 cover: thumb.jpg